Accounts Receivable & Charges on Campus

 - Student and employee ID cards serve to identify them as having a valid account on campus.
 The student or employee ID number serves as the individual's account number.
 Employee dependents are allowed to charge on the employee's account provided they have a valid BYU-Idaho dependent ID card or their parent's card at time of purchase.
 Cards are not issued to other customers.

-- Usually accounts will be set up for government, church, business, individuals, and other off campus units only after a credit application has been (1) completed and signed by the prospective charge customer and (2) processed and approved by the Accounting Department.
-However, in a situation where a department feels the need for instant credit for a customer, (1) obtain a completed and signed application form, and (2) call the Accounting Office to obtain approval and the new account number.
+- Usually accounts will be set up for government, church, business, individuals, and other off campus units only after a credit application has been (1) completed and signed by the prospective charge customer and (2) processed and approved by the Bursar's office.
+However, in a situation where a department feels the need for instant credit for a customer, (1) obtain a completed and signed application form, and (2) call the Bursar's office to obtain approval and the new account number.
 On the application form, record who gave approval, the date, and the account number to be charged.
-Then send the application form to the Accounting Office.
+Then send the application form to the Bursar's office.

-- A credit check or verification will be made by the Accounting Office before giving credit approval to non-students, non-employees, and businesses.
+- A credit check or verification may be made by the Bursar's office before giving credit approval to non-students, non-employees, and businesses.
 Automatic approval will be given to Church units and governmental agencies.
 An application will be required so that the proper information will be available for setting up the account.

 - Generally, charges to student and employee accounts will be done automatically through electronic transfer; for example, (1) tuition and fees, (2) campus housing, (3) meal contracts, (4) parking citations, (5) library fines, (6) health center charges, and (7) bookstore charges.